securekubernetes/securekubernetes/docs/scenario_2_defense.md

 I might want to disable automatically mounting the serviceaccount token by setting `automountServiceAccountToken: false` in the pod spec.
 But, how can we mitigate this further?

 The attacker ran a privileged container, which they shouldn't have been able to.
 So, we should block that.
-I remember a talk at KubeCon this week about Open-Policy-Agent/Gatekeeper that gets deployed as an admission controller.
+I remember a talk at KubeCon this week about <a href="https://github.com/open-policy-agent/gatekeeper" target="_blank">Open-Policy-Agent/Gatekeeper</a> that gets deployed as an admission controller.

 That should work because an admission controller is a piece of code that intercepts requests to the Kubernetes API server after the request is authenticated and authorized.